Bira/octopus-carnival/_drafts/better-than-bad.md

 ends up doxxing the mysterious Zorro expy who's supposed to be one of the city's greatest forces for good.
 Way to go, chummers.

-If it were up to me, the advice sections would have been rewritten as out-of-character, authorial-voice pieces with the extra space dedicated to a White Wolf-style discussion of themes and motifs for a hooding campaign.
+If it were up to me, the advice sections and the NPC list would have been rewritten as out-of-character, authorial-voice pieces with the extra space dedicated to a White Wolf-style discussion of themes and motifs for a hooding campaign.

 ## Content Issues